Akshay-2001/Akshay-2001/README.md

 - 👋 Hi, I’m @Akshay-2001
 - 👀 I’m interested in Aritificial Intelligence and Machine Learning
-- 🌱 I’m currently learning Artificial Intelligence and Machine Learning
+- 🌱 I’m currently learning Web Dev
-- 💞️ I’m looking to collaborate on Artifical Intelligence and Machine Learning
+- 💞️ I’m looking to collaborate on AI ML Projects And also Web Dev Projects
 - 📫 How to reach me : 1rn19is018.akshay.p@gmail.com

 <!---